- Bianca Dahl

 suffering, and political activism—my book argues for closer scrutiny of the problem of national identification, contending that

 identification can be best explored as a dynamic realm of political imagination capable of ascribing both sameness and radical

 difference to existing and potential co-nationals.
 My book thus analyzes the formative engagements with the question of

 Bosnia’s “proper” national belonging that produced both a lasting sense of Yugoslav unity and troubling division, while also

 illuminating the competing visions of democracy, modernity, and community that inhere in nation-building projects.

 - Susan N. Johnson-Roehr

-- ACLS New Faculty Fellow, University of Virginia, Art
+- ACLS New Faculty Fellow, University of Virginia, McIntire Department of Art

 Spectacle, Sovereignty and Science: Landscapes of Power and Politics in Early Modern India, c.
 1721-1743 [ project summary ]